We Are NCAA-Approved

 For more information and a listing of eligible DAOF courses, please visit the NCAA’s high school selection site and input code 853023.
 Further requirements for Division I, Division II, and Division III vary and can be found on the NCAA website.

-**Not all courses at DAOF count as NCAA core courses.
+1 Not all courses at DAOF are considered NCAA core courses.
 Remedial classes and classes completed through credit-by-exam are not considered NCAA core courses.